 An alarmingly high proportion of patients know surprisingly little about all the potential consequences of tobacco smoking.
-Mr. Rodriguez, however, was able to come up with two of the major ones: heart attacks and lung cancer.
+My patient, however, was able to come up with two of the major ones: heart attacks and lung cancer.
 “Why do you keep smoking when you know it causes heart attacks and lung cancer?”
 I asked him.
 He shrugged, obviously embarrassed to be caught in a contradiction.
 But even as I tried to shame him into wanting to quit by preying on his need to appear consistent, I knew no contradiction actually existed.
-I knew this not because of my medical training or subsequent years of medical practice, but rather because of my many years of practice as a secular Buddhist.

 THE KEY INGREDIENT FOR HAPPINESS

-The key ingredient to achieving happiness, Buddhism argues, is wisdom.
-And wisdom, rather than knowledge, is what my patient, Mr. Rodriguez, seemed so desperately lacking.
+The key ingredient to achieving happiness is wisdom.
+And wisdom, rather than knowledge, is what my patient seemed so desperately lacking.
 He knew intellectually he shouldn’t smoke, but that knowledge hadn’t yet penetrated to become wisdom—to become, in essence, action.
-Despite his embarrassment, Mr. Rodriguez presented no contradiction because action never arises from knowledge alone.
+Despite his embarrassment, my patient presented no contradiction because action never arises from knowledge alone.
 It arises from knowledge that is believed.
 How often do we understand with our intellects how we ought to behave but find ourselves unable to do so?
 Why, for example, do some people know how to set appropriate boundaries with others, but other people can’t bring themselves to say no to anyone?
 Why do some alcoholics figure out they need to stop drinking and stop, while others state they know they should, but never do?
 Why do some people hear advice to quit smoking and quit that very day, while others smoke on even after heart attacks and strokes?

 The answer lies not just in what we believe but also in the degree to which we believe it.
 Deeply held belief introduces a critical ingredient necessary for change: motivation.
 One of my patients tried and failed to quit smoking for several years until his wife casually mentioned one day how much she hated coming home to a smoke-filled house, and he stopped for good the next day.
 He’d finally discovered the motivation to quit: a sudden, burgeoning awareness (that is, a deeply felt belief) of the harm his smoking was doing not to himself but to his wife.
 He was ultimately more capable of believing that his wife’s life was at risk than he was his own.
 Not surprising when you consider most of us tend to deny the possibility of our own death far more vigorously than we deny the possibility of everyone else’s.